 a lower speed connection (1-Megabit), which will be fast enough for

-email and Internet, but not fast enough for streaming video or gaming.
+email and most Internet sites, but not fast enough for streaming video

 10-Megabit speed you'll need to pay for a monthly plan (i.e. only the